 A Message from Pres.
 Marvin A. McMickle

 Today, I want to share news of an important new chapter in the school’s distinguished history.
 For almost 90 years, CRCDS has called the campus at 1100 South Goodman Street in Rochester “home.”
-I am delighted to report that the Trustees have voted to relocate CRCDS to a new “home” at 320 North Goodman Street in Rochester, beginning with the Spring 2019 semester.
+I am delighted to report that the Trustees have voted to relocate CRCDS to a new “home” at 320 North Goodman Street in Rochester.
+The move will in late Spring.
 Until that time, the school will remain on the current campus.

 While grateful for our current campus and the deep impact it has had on so many lives, the Trustees, for decades, have wrestled with the fact that the current campus no longer serves the school’s mission or its students and, in fact, has worked against it financially.
 The Trustees’ decision to sell the campus and relocate CRCDS to a more central location within the community allows for more direct community engagement and significant opportunities for our students with new and enhanced programs and offerings.